 During this time, we also got him approved for another Medicaid waiver called the ID Waiver, but none of the services offered through this waiver were the right treatments for our son.
 We tried to manage Dakota's behaviors at home as long as we could which was all of 2015 (roughly a year), but it was becoming a major safety issue with the other kids in the home and to himself.
 We had to make the most difficult decision a parent has to make and decided for him to go into residential.
 We had him admitted to the VA Medicaid funded Hughes Center in Danville, VA in late December 2015.
 After 8 months he wasn't improving at the rate we were hoping.
 We felt he was just “put somewhere”.
 Since he wasn’t getting better at the Hughes we felt what was the point.
 We believe the reason why he wasn't improving was because they were not able to follow Kennedy's hands on behavioral plan due to restrictions placed on them by state law and VA Medicaid, and possibly their own company’s policies and liability concerns.
 During his stay at the Hughes Center, Riversbend Academy went out of business.

-Then we discovered an intermediate care facility that was a VA Medicaid funded group home, Holiday House of Portsmouth, that was close to our home that seemed promising with a new behavioral approach we hadn't explored yet.
+Then we discovered an intermediate care facility that was a VA Medicaid funded group home, that was also close to our home that seemed promising with a new behavioral approach we hadn't explored yet.
 They could not follow the Kennedy Krieger Plan either, but with it being 10 minutes from home, with Hughes Center not working, we thought we would give it a try because we thought, “We have nothing to lose and at least he will be closer to home”.
-He entered Holiday House in August of 2016 and Dakota started going to Plan Bee Academy for his school.
+He entered this placement in August of 2016 and Dakota started going to Plan Bee Academy for his school.

 CHALLENGES WITH FAPT AND CSA

 On November 27, 2017 we admitted Dakota to Cumberland Hospital.
 This is an acute care hospital in New Kent County, Virginia.
-We had to get Dakota out of Holiday House as soon as possible.
-Although the individual who assaulted him was no longer employed there, our trust with that facility was lost and we felt like we had to act to ensure his safety.
-So he is authorized by our private insurance to be at Cumberland for 3 months, so we have just over a month left to still find an appropriate treatment facility for him upon discharge, unless insurance approves a small extension to that 3 months.
+He is authorized by our private insurance to be at Cumberland for 3 months, so we have just over a month left to still find an appropriate treatment facility for him upon discharge, unless insurance approves a small extension to that 3 months.
 STILL the City of Chesapeake (FAPT and CSA) is seemingly unwilling to do the right thing as mentioned above.
 Please continue to share Dakota's story!